scottish-government-design-system/designsystem.gov.scot/styles/buttons/index.md

 ### Icon-only buttons

 Buttons can also contain only an icon.
-If you do this, make sure that the intention of the button is clearly communicated through some hidden text, so it is accessible to users of assistive technology.
+If you do this, make sure that the intention of the button is clearly communicated in a way that is accessible to users of assistive technology.

 {% include example-frame.html name="icons3" %}